Guide to Better Child Safety around Automobiles: A primer of what to look out for and accommodate as a parent when traveling with children.

 When traveling by car, always use car seats and seat belts.
 Insist that before that car starts to move, all the children must be buckled up.
-Make sure that children are all in child safety seats that are age appropriate untie they are old enough for a lap and shoulder belt to properly fit.
+Make sure that children are all in forward car facing seats that are age appropriate untie they are old enough for a lap and shoulder belt to properly fit.
 If children are being transported to and from child care or on a field trip, insist that all parent provide the proper safety seat, always make sure that it has been correctly installed.

 For field trips, only load a few children up at a time.
 If children are being loaded onto a bus for a field trip, make sure that as on adult loads up one or two children at a time, another adult remains on the bus at all times.
 If you work with only a few children at a time you can really make sure that everyone is safely strapped in their boosters our safety seats.

 When it comes to children who are old enough to fasten themselves up, a simple reminder you can use to remind them to fasten up in their safety seat or their seat belts is “Click, click, be quick!”
 During the summer time it is best to cover the car seats and boosters with a towel or a sheet, or store them in the child care center when not in use, this will avoid any burns.

 Never leave children in a car alone when it is warm outside.
 According to Phil Andrews of Pinnacle Auto Glass of Phoenix, AZ , even in moderate climates a car can get very warm during day time hours and often easily reach 100 degrees F. This can cause serious and even fatal issues for children and also animals of course.